Third-wave coffee: Australia

+Australians have won the World Barista Championship three times in 2003, 2015, and 2022.

 Use of the term

 The third-wave of coffee has been chronicled by publications such as The New York Times, LA Weekly, Los Angeles Times, La Opinión and The Guardian.

 In March 2008, the food critic Jonathan Gold of LA Weekly defined the third wave of coffee:

 The earlier term "specialty coffee" was coined in 1974, and refers narrowly to high-quality beans scoring 80 points or more on a 100-point scale.